wp-plugins/adsense-click-fraud-monitoring/readme.txt

 == Description ==

-Get the premium version with email notification at: http://codecanyon.net/item/adsense-clickfraud-monitor/4759515
+Get the premium version with email notification at:

+http://codecanyon.net/item/adsense-clickfraud-monitor/4759515

-Official Website for docs and support: http://www.clickfraud-monitoring.com
+Official site for demonstration, docs and support: http://www.clickfraud-monitoring.com

 This plugin is in active development and will be updated on a regular basis - Please do not rate negative before i tried my best to solve your issue.
 Thanks buddy!